 Know What They Say

 In part, this is about knowing the maturity and spiritual strength of the couple receiving the book.
 Can they ignore the few bits of junk and benefit from the good stuff?
-Realise that hurting, desperate people are more likely to latch onto things they would normally reject.
+Realise hurting, desperate people are more likely to latch onto things they would normally reject.
 If you share a book with a problem or two (which will include some Christian books), I suggest you tell the recipient what concerns you in the book so they are ready for it.

 Loaning Books vs. Giving Books

 I think books given are more likely to be read, and they will be read when the person really needs them rather than to meet a supposed deadline.
 Gift books come with an unspoken obligation to be read, and if they need the book, I am fine with that pressure to get them reading.
 Lori and I have given away many books over the years.
 Marriage books are now our preferred wedding gift.
-(When you blog about marriage you can get away with that!)
+(When you blog about marriage you can get away with it!)

 The “Just What My Spouse Needs to Hear” Danger